Events and Announcements

 We also enjoy partnering with industry professionals and local communities throughout the year on creative safety focused initiatives.
 If you would like to arrange a presentation or explore partnership opportunities please email us at

-Listed below are the dates of EAPUOC’s 2023 monthly meetings.
-Determination has yet to be made whether they will be staged virtually or not.
-If in person, they will be held in the Annex Building of Strathcona County Offices, 2001 Sherwood Drive, Sherwood Park, Alberta.
-The Community Awareness and General Committee Meetings are both staged on the same day.
-The former commences at 8:00 a.m. and adjourns at approximately 9:00 a.m. with the latter commencing at 9:15 a.m. and adjourning at 12:00 noon.
-Please mark your calendars accordingly:
+Listed below are the dates of EAPUOC”s 2024 monthly meetings.
+The meetings will be “hybrid style” and held in Room L1 (lower level) of Strathcona County Offices, 2001 Sherwood Drive, Sherwood Park, Alberta on the third Tuesday of each month.
+Both the Community Awareness Committee and General Committee Meetings will be staged on the same day.
+The former will commence at 8:00 a.m. and adjourn at approximately 9:00 a.m. with the latter commencing at 9:15 a.m. with an anticipated adjournment of 12:00 noon.

 Event focuses on partnerships that protect underground infrastructure and public safety